 Having a pet

 Pets are a wonderful way to show love and receive love.
+Dogs can even serve as qualified therapy animals.
 Research on elders with pets discovered that it helped them feel less lonely and even extended their lives.

 There are good ways and not so good ways of showing love and connecting to others.
 Whatever ways we choose to use, they must be in constant balance with our need to be special and ‘different’ or unique.
 We each determine our own, individual balance.
 Only we can know how special or loved we need to feel.